 You will see the status changing from "pre-submission" to "submitted".
 This means that the job was submitted to our compute platform.
 Depending on the load it may take some time to become "Active".

 You can click on the job name and monitor the progress of the job in real time.

 Job view screen lets you track the input parameters, output text, convergence parameters (total energy in this tutorial), and view the results of the calculation and download output files when finished.

 This is how you can run a simple electronic band structure calculation using exabyte.io.
-For a comprehensive tutorials readers may explore "Tutorials" section of the navigation on the left.
+For a comprehensive tutorials readers may explore "Tutorials" section.